The Most Impactful Things I’ve Learned About Grace

 But then I learned the truth that Jesus offered a one-time sacrifice for all the sins of all people (Heb.
 9:28).
 I learned that after Jesus made His sacrifice on the cross, He sat down (Heb.
 10:12).
 He sat down because there was no more work to do for the forgiveness of sins.
 It was finished.

-Therefore, I learned that there is no condemnation for those who are in Christ Jesus because there on no sins left for Him to condemn.
+Therefore, I learned that there is no condemnation for those who are in Christ Jesus because there are no sins left for Him to condemn.
 The cross has obliterated them!
 My sins have been blotted out, and He doesn’t even remember them (Heb.
 10:17)!

 CONCLUSION